-Development that would give rise to significant residual cumulative impact on the transport network, that cannot be satisfactorily mitigated, will not be supported.
+Development that would give rise to severe residual cumulative impact on the transport network will be refused.

 Our policy aligns with current national planning policies and guidance:

 NPPF para.
 32 - All developments that generate significant amounts of movement should be supported by a Transport Statement or Transport Assessment